ArunimSamudra/eda-taskphase-arunimsamudra/README.md

 # eda-taskphase-arunimsamudra
-Repository for task phase of DSC Manipal
+This repository has files for the first task phase of DSC Manipal